 \subsection{Implementation Details}

 To ensure a fair comparison, we follow the standard WFSS setup, setting all image sizes to 400×400 and using VGG16 and ResNet50 as feature extraction backbones.
 In the experiments, we uniformly apply the AdamW optimizer with a weight decay coefficient of 1e-4, training for 80 epochs.
 The difference lies in the training configurations: for Pascal-5\textsuperscript{i}, the batch size is 16 with a learning rate of 4e-4, while for COCO-20\textsuperscript{i}, the batch size is 32 with a learning rate of 1e-4.
 During 5-shot testing, we randomly sample 1000 episodes for meta-testing on Pascal-5\textsuperscript{i}.
-Due to the large size of COCO-20\textsuperscript{i}, 1000 episodes are insufficient to accurately assess the robustness of TLG, so we adopt a more rigorous meta-learning training-validation strategy.
+Due to the large size of COCO-20\textsuperscript{i}, 1000 episodes are insufficient to accurately assess the robustness of TLG, so we adjust it to a more rigorous 5000 episodes.
 All experiments are conducted with two RTX 3090 GPUs.